oktadev/okta-blog/_source/_posts/2019-11-14-react-native-login.md

 pod install
 ```

-For Android, see the [developer documentation](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-react-native#android-setup).

 ### Add Jest and Enzyme to Test Your React Native Login

-Jest is a library for testing JavaScript apps.
-Enzyme is a library that makes it easier to select and query elements in tests.
+Jest is a library for testing JavaScript apps and Enzyme is a library that makes it easier to select and query elements in tests.
 They're often used alongside one another.

 Install testing dependencies with npm.